-Two young ladies once walked to our HR department.
-They came looking for domestic works.
-They asked if any staff member has clothes they want to wash or chores in their homes they will like them to do.
+Two young ladies once walked to the HR department of our company a while back.
+They came looking for domestic chores.
+They asked if any of our staff members have clothes they want to wash or chores in their homes they will like them to do.

-I keenly observed these two pretty ladies in their mid-twenties, they do not look hunger-stricken neither were they shabbily dressed.
-They are both students of a tertiary institution here in Lagos and were on break.
+Their request came a little surprising to me because these two pretty ladies in their mid-twenties, they do not look hunger-stricken neither were they shabbily dressed.
+Their identity cards identified them to be students of a tertiary institution here in Lagos and were on break at that moment.
 They only came seeking an opportunity to make extra cash that will help them meet their financial needs when they resume.

 They further made us know that the future they look to build is in laundry and dry-cleaning business, but before then, they won’t mind using their hands to wash and do other chores for people to understand the trade and also save up for their big business.